damqn4etoBG/Gamehag-GemBot/README.md

 You also need to have python installed btw

 Important: Gamehag has a daily limit of 70 soul gems per day.
-But
+But you can change your time and date on your pc to 2 days after today's time

 ![proof](https://user-images.githubusercontent.com/79470838/134804265-140fbeca-697e-4c4a-b004-e20754401e37.png)